 Obedience training is not rocket science.
 It just takes a little bit of know-how on your part, consistency, and lots of patience.
 Ten or fifteen minutes a day training your pooch will make all the difference in the world.
-It’s also great for bonding with your dog.
-Believe me.
+It’s also perfect for bonding with your dog, believe me.

-If you decide to go it alone at home, there are wonderful books out there to educate you on the basic commands.
-Or, you might consider is taking your dog to obedience school.
-This is an excellent choice.
-It’s your chance to learn from professionals and a great way to teach your dog socialization skills as well.
+If you decide to go it alone at home, there are out there to educate you on the basic commands.
+Or, you might consider is taking your dog to obedience school, which is a very good choice.
+It’s your chance to learn from professionals and an excellent way to teach your dog socialization skills as well.

 Teach Your Dog Good Behavior – A Few Guidelines

 I can’t emphasize this enough.
 Do NOT spend precious time each day trying to teach your dog good behavior with the “sit” command, for example, and then let him get away with getting up and running away another time.
 “Sit” means just that.
 “Sit!”
 Expect your dog to make mistakes.
 Realize that it will take a couple of weeks for him to learn thoroughly.
 But don’t let him get away with disobeying you on a consistent basis.
 Otherwise, why should he listen to you?
 There’s a squirrel over there!

 Not only do you need to stay consist, but your family members must learn this too.
 Your dog needs to obey the command from all of you, not just some of you.
 Be consistent, also, with the words you use in training.
 Use the same words for the same tasks each time.
 Don’t create the confusion in him by using an entirely different command for the same task.
 This is an important point for the entire household.